 Alberta is a western province sandwiched in-between British Columbia on the left and Saskatchewan on the right.
 It is the fourth largest Canadian province and one of the three Prairie Provinces.
 The province is rich in terms of natural resources.
 The oil and natural gas, and sugar industry are big here and they employ a lot of Filipinos.

 There are many different kinds of natural landscapes, such as forests, a portion of the Canadian Rockies, flat prairies, glaciers, canyons, and lots of farmland.
 Alberta’s national parks are home to wildlife creatures.
 As for urbanized areas, Calgary and Edmonton are popular large cities in the province.
+So if you feel like you may fit in within a large city, you may think about looking for some of Calgary’s best real estate agents to find yourself your new Canadian property.

 Population: 13,448,494 (337,760 Filipinos)